 2008- President Barack H. Obama is elected as the first African-American President of the United States of America.

 2012- R.H.
 Boyd Publishing Corporation begins distributing eBooks worldwide through distributors such as Amazon, Barnes & Noble, Kobo, and many others.

-2014 and Beyond- The R.H.
+2014- The R.H.
 Boyd Publishing Corporation remains deeply committed to ensuring quality publications in Christian, educational, family, music, and historical publishing.

 2015- The R.H.
 Boyd Publishing Corporation's Board of Directors unanimously voted Ms. LaDonna Boyd to serve as the Chief Operating Officer of the Corporation.

 2017- Ms. LaDonna Boyd is named as the President/CEO and Chairman of the Board of R. H. Boyd Publishing Corporation.
 Ms. Boyd carries on the legacy of the corporation, founded in 1896, for its fifth generation of being the leader in providing Christian and inspirational resources for African-American churches and communities across the country.